Here Are the Three Options for Dealing With North Korea

 Their suspension would also be a huge propaganda coup for Pyongyang.

 The bigger question is whether any agreement would be honored by Pyongyang.
 Delury is optimistic: “Kim Jong Un inherited the nuclear program and he’s trying to bring it to a conclusion.
-But he’s got enough at this point to say ‘we still have our nuclear deterrent intact.’
+But he’s got enough at this point to say, ‘We still have our nuclear deterrent intact.’
 He’s said he really wants to bring economic development to North Korea.
 So the shift could make sense for Kim Jong Un specifically.”

-Given that China — North Korea’s only friend and responsible for 90% of its trade — would be delighted by a "double freeze" there would be significant material benefits for the regime.
+Given that China — North Korea’s only friend and responsible for 90% of its trade — would be delighted by a "double freeze," there would be significant material benefits for the regime.
 However, over the decades North Korea has proved a deft manipulator, eking out the maximum possible concessions by pivoting between engagement and antagonism.
 For Pinkston, there is little chance of any agreement holding.

 “It’s just dangerous,” he says.
 “They are not interested in suspending their tests and [any agreement] would be reversible at any moment.
 Their law, ideology, their assumptions are all viewed as morally superior.
 The rest of the world is decadent and inferior.
 Any kind of agreement with the Yankees and the imperialists — ‘bloodthirsty criminals’ — is not worth the paper it’s printed on.”